yhu9/MonoFaceCompute/README.md

 Pull requests for other computations are welcome!

+So far I've also made several edits to the preprocessing so that it runs more smoothly without any errors.

 ## Setup

 The current setup step in the main branch doesn't currently work due to deprecation of older versions of numpy with tensorflow, pytorch, chumpy.
 The build process needs to be reworked so that the listed packages installed in the environment.yml file actually is able to be installed together.

+There are currently some issues with the ./setup.sh script that needs to be fixed.
+Mainly with the conda environment being incompatible with some modules.
+A slightly better setup script is found on the SPARK github repo, but some additional steps needs to still be taken and adjusting the setup script is still a wip.

 1. Pull the submodules: `./pull_submodules.sh`
 2. Run the setup script: ./setup.sh to build a conda environment with all required dependencies.